 Knives or anything that can be used for a weapon.

-Please think about any nice clothing or shoes you pack for Camp – they can be worn pretty hard, and often do not look the same at the end of the session.
+Please think about any nice clothing or shoes you pack – they can be worn pretty hard, and often do not look the same at the end of the session.

 Cell phones and Wi-Fi devices will be confiscated and donated to an area family services organization.
-Campers will be dismissed immediately if they are found to be in possession of a cell phone.
+Children will be dismissed immediately if they are found to be in possession of a cell phone.

 Homesickness is a normal part of being away on our Educational Field Trips.
 Most experience homesick feelings the first few days until they learn the routine and feel comfortable and then it lessens as the session moves forward and they adjust.